- Plan on 45 to 60 minutes for your first appointment

 - Our staff is available Monday-Friday to quickly prepare prescription refills for pick up at all of our locations

-- Please allow 24-48 hours for prescription refills to be prepared
+- Please allow 5-7 business days for prescription refills to be prepared

 - Use the link below to request your pet's prescription refills online!